appsecnz/appsecnz.github.io/conference/training.md

 Spaces will fill up fast, so get in quickly!

-Check-in desk will be located in the Level 3 lobby (WG 306), and will open at 8:00 a.m. each day
+Check-in desk will be located in the Level 0 lobby area ('Room' 071), and will open at 8:00 a.m. each day

 Morning and afternoon tea breaks will be provided.